freedomofpress/securedrop/docs/ubuntu_config.md

 The steps below are the same for both the *Application Server* and the *Monitor Server*.

-You may need to change the BIOS settings on either SecureDrop server before you can boot the Ubuntu image.
-To do so, hit 'esc', 'F2' or 'F12' as soon as you turn the server on, and navigate to the boot menu.
-Once there, select the installation media that you installed Ubuntu on.
-Unfortunately, every server model is different so you may have to experiment or consult your user manual to figure it out.
+Start by inserting the Ubuntu installation media into the server.
+Boot or reboot the server with the installation media inserted, and enter the boot menu.
+To enter the boot menu, you need to press a key as soon as you turn the server on.
+This key varies depending on server model, but common choices are Esc, F2, F10, and F12.
+Often, the server will briefly display a message on boot that shows which key should be pressed to enter the boot menu.
+Once you've entered the boot menu, select the installation media (USB or CD) and press Enter to boot it.

 After booting the the Ubuntu image, select **Install Ubuntu Server**.